What is open source software?

 Implementation services

 Starting from scratch?
-Specialist providers are around to provide services to install technology into your business and help you master your platform’s functionality and features to create optimal performance that supports the achievement of your business goals.
+Specialist providers can provide services to install the technology you need into your business and help you master your platform’s functionality and features to create optimal performance that supports your business goals.

 Migration services

-Undertaking data migration is often seen as ‘the’ major pain points when it comes to migrating to a new system.
-At Catalyst, we find that many of our clients are looking to migrate from one learning management system to another, however, they don’t have the knowledge, skills or experience to plan the approach and execute the plan in a seamless and pain free way.
+Undertaking data migration is often seen as ‘the’ major challenge when it comes to moving to a new system.
+At Catalyst, we find that many of our clients are looking to migrate from one learning management system to another, however, they do not have the knowledge, skills, experience or the capacity to plan the approach and execute the plan in a seamless and pain-free way.

 Managed services & hosting

-With more and more business critical operations being conducted online, the importance of system availability and scalability are second to none.
-The protection of your users, your organisation and your brand is paramount By employing the skills and experience of a specialist managed services provider you can rest assured that you have support to respond to and resolve any issues that arise.
+With the increasing amount of critical business operations being conducted online, the importance of system availability and scalability are second to none.
+The protection of your users, your organisation and your brand is paramount.
+By employing the skills and experience of a specialised managed services provider, you can rest assured that you have support to respond to and resolve any issues that arise.

 Custom design and development

-Almost all businesses and their environments are evolving – 2020 definitely taught us a few lessons!
-With this comes changing requirements of our systems.
-To remain viable and competitive, many of our clients have found that they need to develop and design new capabilities to support their business, their staff and their users.
-This task is definitely not part of their day job, so they turn to us to leverage our skills and experience to innovate and reinvigorate their solutions efficiently and effectively.
+Business environments continue to evolve in the rise of the digital age, and with this comes the changing requirements of various systems.
+To remain viable and competitive, many of our clients have found the need to develop and design new capabilities to support their business, staff and users.
+For many, this task is out of scope from their role, so they turn to Catalyst to leverage our skills and experience to create and implement their solutions efficiently and effectively.

 Are you looking for support for your open source software applications?